peteroupc/classic-wallpaper/README.md

 - Up to 16 colors from those displayable by pure VGA monitors (each color component is a multiple of 4).
 - 65- to 236-color grayscale palette (all color components the same).
 - 237- to 256-color grayscale palette (all color components the same).
+- A color palette of up to 256 colors listed in the [_Lospec_ palette list](https://lospec.com/palette-list).

 > **Notes:**
 >